linda-seiter/CMSC115_2258/unit2_project/README.md

 </tr>
 </table>

-Run `NearestIntTest` to confirm your solution passes the Junit tests.
+Run **NearestIntTest** to confirm your solution passes the Junit tests.

-Save and close any open files.

-## Task 4 - Operators
+## Task 4 - BasketBallGame

-Click on `BasketballGame.java` to open the file in the editor.
+**Objective**: Simulate the progression of a basketball game by updating scores after each quarter based on specific instructions.

-The program prompts for the home and away scores for the first quarter, initializes variables to store each team's score, and prints the scores for the 1st quarter.
+The `main` method in the **BasketBallGame** class prompts for the home and away scores for the first quarter, initializes variables to store each team's score, and prints the scores for the 1st quarter.